chromium/chromium/base/containers/README.md

 ### Usage advice

-*   Generally avoid `std::unordered_set` and `std::unordered_map`.
-In the common
+*   Do not use `base::flat_map` or `base::flat_set` if the number of items will be large or unbounded and elements will be inserted/deleted outside of the containers constructor/destructor - they have O(n) performance on inserts and deletes of individual items.

-    case, query performance is unlikely to be sufficiently higher than `std::map` to make a difference, insert performance is slightly worse, and the memory overhead is high.
+*   Do not default to using `std::unordered_set` and `std::unordered_map`.
+In the common case, query performance is unlikely to be sufficiently higher than `std::map` to make a difference, insert performance is slightly worse, and the memory overhead is high.
 This makes sense mostly for large tables where you expect a lot of lookups.

 *   Most maps and sets in Chrome are small and contain objects that can be moved efficiently.
 In this case, consider `base::flat_map` and `base::flat_set`.